Research

 In the same paper, we also highlight a fundamental limitation of most prevalent methods for handling sets: we show that neural architectures based on sum-pooling can never be bi-Lipschitz on multisets, meaning they will inevitably incur infinite distortion on the data.
 Moreover, if their activations are all piecewise linear, such as ReLU, then they cannot even be injective.

-In this recent paper, currently under review, we introduce a Euclidean embedding for measures that is provably bi-Lipschitz on multisets, thus overcoming the above limitation.
+In this ICLR 2025 paper, we introduce a Euclidean embedding for measures that is provably bi-Lipschitz on multisets with respect to the Wasserstein distance (meaning it has bounded distortion)—thus overcoming the above limitation.
 This embedding demonstrates superior performance in preliminary experiments and is computationally efficient—indicating its potential to benefit a wide range of applications.
-Additionally, we established an impossibility result showing that no Euclidean embedding for distributions can be bi-Lipschitz, suggesting that a substantially better embedding is unattainable.
+Additionally, we established an impossibility result showing that no Euclidean embedding can be bi-Lipschitz on distributions, suggesting that a substantially better embedding is unattainable.